What to know about ADU’s in Portland, Oregon

 If you’re thinking about moving to Portland or you already live here and you’re thinking about either building an Accessory Dwelling Unit or finding a house with an Accessory Dwelling Unit (ADU), then you’ve come to the right place.

 If you own a house, there are many perks that come along with having an attached or detached unit.
 The most obvious is that it can make your home much more valuable and potentially more easily sellable later on down the road.
-You also have the option of using it as an income property for short term or long term rentals, which can help with expenses involved in maintaining the entire home.
+You also have the option of using it as an income property for short term or long term rentals.
+This can help with expenses involved in maintaining the entire home.
 Additionally, renting out an ADU space can give you a little breathing room to take a vacay or two.
-So, how do you build or buy an ADU in Portland, Oregon?
-We’re sharing everything you need to know about ADU’s in Portland.
+So, how do you build or buy an ADU in Portland?
+We’re sharing everything you need to know about ADU’s in Portland, Oregon.

 What is an ADU?